ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 * **Description**:
   * The Hilo algorithm enables generating document IDs on the client.
-  * The client reserves a range of identifiers from the server.
+  * The client reserves a range of identifiers from the server and the server ensures that this range will be provided only to this client.
-  * The server ensures that this range will be provided only to this client, different clients will receive different ranges.
+  * Different clients will receive different ranges.
   * Each client can then safely generate identifiers within the range it was given, no further coordination with the server is required.
   * For a more detailed explanation see [HiLo Algorithm](../../client-api/document-identifiers/hilo-algorithm)